Zone of Proximal Development

 This diagram helps to explain the concept.

 This does mean you need to know not only what your child’s developmental level is at the time, but also what skills and concepts will develop next.
-You, as a parent or carer are well placed to know what stage your child is at and, with the internet at hand, the next steps can easily be found.
-On this website you can use the curriculum objectives section to help you with maths next steps.
+You, as a parent or carer are well placed to know what stage your child is at and, with our Ladder, the next steps can easily be found. .

-The idea behind this style of support is that eventually your child will be able to function independently at the same high level at which he or she was previously able to function with knowledgeable assistance.
+The idea behind this style of support is that eventually your child will be able to function independently at the same high level at which they were previously able to function with knowledgeable assistance.

 Once your child is successfully operating independently at the higher level, you can move your support into the area of his or her new Zone of Proximal Development.